codatio/codat-docs/docs/introduction/testing.md

 description: "Review our suggestions, best practices, and strategies for testing your Codat build"
 ---

-We advise you always test your build into Codat's endpoints during the implementation and before go-live.
-You should also validate that your live solution is performing as expected, for example, when enabling a deprecation early.
+Testing is a key component of any software development process, both during the implementation and after go-live if changes are made to the solution.
+Here is what Codat recomments for testing your Codat build.

 ## Using a test instance

-We suggest you create an additional instance of Codat to use for testing purposes.
-On our **Free** plan, simply register for another account to use as your test instance.

-When you upgrade to our **Start-up** plan, we automatically clone your existing client to create a test instance for you.
+We recommend you use an additional instance of Codat to use for testing purposes.
+Upgrade to our **Start-up** plan, and we will automatically clone your existing client to create a test instance for you.
 We copy the following details and settings:

 * All users with access to the existing client
 * Client settings and feature overrides